Geethen/geeml/README.md

 ## Roadmap

 - [ ] Support the export of other formats (TFrecords/feather/geofeather/parquet and geoparquet)
-- [ ] Collect items that failed to export
+- [ ] Download data from GEE based on local shapefiles
-- [ ] Provide a progress bar
+- [ ] Provide parralel data extraction for points and polygons.

 See the [open issues](https://github.com/Geethen/geeml/issues) for a full list of proposed features (and known issues).